Phonak Hearing Aids Review: A Comprehensive Guide

 Understanding Phonak hearing aid models

 Like many prescription hearing aid manufacturers, Phonak offers several technology platforms for its hearing aids.
 It may help to think of them like operating systems for your computer.
 Each platform can be used with different models of hearing aids.
-Phonak has four main platforms, and we look at the three most recent in this review:

 We also took a look at the Phonak Lyric, a unique option that is implanted in the ear canal by a hearing professional and changed every four months or so.

-Remember that an audiologist or other hearing specialist is the best resource to guide you through finding a prescription hearing aid that best suits your needs.
+An audiologist or other hearing specialist is the best resource to guide you through finding a prescription hearing aid that best suits your needs.
 “They will evaluate your hearing and listening needs to analyze which hearing aid options and or features are most appropriate for your hearing loss, lifestyle style, listening needs, and budget,” said Muth.

-Phonak Infinio: The Flagship AI Model
+Phonak Sphere: The Flagship AI Model

-Phonak Infinio
+Phonak Sphere

 - Most advanced Bluetooth with the longest range